By Dianne Ruth, CCH, PhD

 success rate, and over 37 years experience.

-culture, and way of life including senior citizens and those with disabilities.
+religion, culture, sexual orientation and way of life including senior citizens and those with

 I also welcome adults in consensual, sane and safe, alternative sexual and